chainofflowers/tribes/README.md

 To compile it:

 1. Download the code.
-2. Enter the folder averno
+2. Enter the folder tribes
 3. go get ; go build

 done.